cv/pivotal-mywork/cmd/pivotal-get/README.md

-# pivotal-mywork
+# pivotal-get

-Spits out a list of work completed/enqueued in Pivotal Tracker.
-Useful for timesheets.
+Given a story ID, fetches the data from it.

 ## Installing